 The Role of Sticky Traps and Pheromone Lures in Integrated Pest Management

-Integrated Pest Management (IPM) is a holistic approach to pest control that combines various strategies to minimize pest damage in gardens while reducing the reliance on chemical pesticides.
-By focusing on the ecosystem and using a combination of biological, cultural, physical, and chemical tools, IPM aims to manage pest populations in an economically and environmentally sustainable manner.
-Two critical components of IPM are sticky traps and pheromone lures, which can help monitor and control pest populations.
-We'll explore how these tools can be used effectively as part of an IPM program and highlights some common garden pests that can be managed with these strategies.
+Integrated Pest Management (IPM) is a holistic approach to pest control that combines multiple strategies to minimize pest damage while reducing the reliance on chemical pesticides.
+By focusing on the ecosystem, IPM uses a combination of biological, cultural, physical, and chemical tools to manage pest populations in an economically and environmentally sustainable way.

 Importance of Monitoring and Controlling Pests